WiolettaZajac/WiolettaZajac/README.md

 I'm based in the UK and looking for my first role in data, business intelligence or analytics.
 I enjoy working with data to solve problems, uncover insights and support better business decisions.

-After spending **10+ years at Caffè Nero**, progressing from **Barista to Coffee Shop Manager**, I discovered my passion for analysing sales, KPIs and business performance.
-That interest inspired me to complete a **Level 3 Data Technician Bootcamp**, where I gained hands-on experience with Python, SQL, Power BI, Tableau and Excel.
+I spent over 10 years at Caffè Nero, working my way up from Barista to Coffee Shop Manager.
+During that time, I found I enjoyed working with sales figures, KPIs and reports, which led me to explore data analytics.
+I completed a Level 3 Data Technician Bootcamp to build practical skills in SQL, Python, Power BI, Tableau and Excel.

 ---